 You’ll want to look at a few things when considering a penetrating grout sealant:

-Whether your tile is indoor or out, you’ll need to make sure your grout is as clean and dry as possible to avoid locking in dirt, moisture or stains.
+Whether your tile is indoor or out, you’ll need to make sure your grout is as clean as possible to avoid locking in dirt, moisture or stains.